Todaime/KBP/README.md

 ## Introduction

-This repository contains the implementation of the evaluation method for KBP end-to-end systems.
+This repository contains the implementation of the evaluation method for end-to-end Knowledge Base Population (KBP) systems.

 A script for the evaluation of custom methods on the DWIE dataset is also provided.

 ## Leaderboard
 <div align="center">